 Public health experts and practitioners have determined that a person’s environment has a strong influence on their attitudes and beliefs about drinking alcohol.
 Furthermore, social acceptance of alcohol plays a significant role in influencing a person to drink.
 Another contributing factor is that alcohol is legal, easily available, and widely marketed.

-Some of the environmental and social factors that can lead to drinking problems include:
+Some of the environmental and social factors that are reasons people become alcoholics include: